 Picture this!
-A bunch of red roses, Maya dressed up almost like a red rose, Maya and Dev at the crescendo of happiness.
+A bunch of red roses, Maya dressed up almost like a red rose, Maya, and Dev at the crescendo of happiness.
 One sight of Rhea and how things around for them.
 Dev saves a rose for Maya.
-Her eyes are confused whether to be grateful or guilty.
+Her eyes are confused about whether to be grateful or guilty.

 What follows is even more tragic.
 The same red rose reaches Rishi who takes it as a token of reconciliation.
 Maya’s face says it all.

 And the train station?
-They meet, they express love for each other, they breakup and finally reunite.
-All of it happen there – often amidst madding crowd.
-As if the station was the only one to witness to their whirlwind affair…
+They meet, they express love for each other, they break up, and finally reunite.
+All of it happens there – often amidst madding crowd.
+As if the station was the only one to witness their whirlwind affair…

 How Different Could it Have Been?

 Back in 2006, it was perhaps a Karan Johar mandate to have his trademark light moments.
 In a story as heavy as this, we are served with a couple of sitcom-styled borderline banal comic tracks that nearly make us lose interest in what lies ahead.
 Why make Dev and Maya meet in the middle of a ‘Black Beast’ chaos?
 Is it a necessity in Indian romances to have bittersweet first meetings to later turn all hunky-dory?
 When you are defying the whole idea of a Hindi film romance, why not make them randomly meet at the station – one fine day!
 Much like a similar film ‘Falling in Love (1984)’ starring Robert De Niro and Meryl Streep.
 We know it’s a grand Bollywood weepie but a pinch of subtlety out there would have done only good.